What’s the difference between ‘two-deep leadership’ and ‘no one-on-one contact’?

 So I checked with the Youth Protection team for clarification.

-Essentially, it boils down to this: At least two adults are required on every BSA outing.
+Essentially, it boils down to this: All adults staying overnight in connection with a Scouting activity must be registered as an adult volunteer or an adult program participant.
 During that outing, there should be no one-on-one contact between an adult and a youth.
 The “no one-on-one contact” rule also applies to leaders interacting with youth outside of the Scouting program where grooming of youth, parents and other adults could occur.
 Parents and youth are advised to follow this and other Youth Protection policies for the overall safety of all involved.

 But there might be moments when just one leader is present with two or more Scouts.
 That’s fine, as long as the situation doesn’t involve one adult and one youth.
 (Of course, if we’re talking about a Scout with his or her parent/guardian, that’s always OK.)